A Few of my FAVORITE Things to do in Rothenburg Germany

 Zur Höll

-If you’ve walked all over Rothenburg, you deserve dinner in Hell…. well, Zur Höll.
-The building dates back to 900 AD, and is not only the oldest, it’s one of the more interesting looking buildings in Rothenburg ob der Tauber.
+If you’ve walked all over Rothenburg, you deserve dinner in Hell well, Zur Höll.
+The building dates back to 900 AD and is the oldest and one of the more interesting-looking buildings in Rothenburg ob der Tauber.
 The food is excellent!
-If you want to insure a table, make a reservation, it’s a rather popular place to eat.
+If you want to ensure a table, make a reservation; it’s a rather popular place to eat.

 Reichskuchenmeister

-In the summer, their shaded patio gives you a fantastic view of St Jakobskirche… in winter, the restaurant is a cozy and comfortable escape from the cold.
-I was delighted to eat at the Reichskuchenmeister TWICE this year (same waiter both times… he showed me his American belt buckle when he heard we were from the US).
-The food is excellent and the beer is refreshing.
-The menu changes with the seasons!
-I had the most amazing Flammkuchen in July, and a Wildgoulasch with Spätzle that was so good I practically LICKED the plate in December.
+In the summer, their shaded patio gives you a fantastic view of St Jakobskirche, and in winter, the restaurant is a cozy and comfortable escape from the cold.
+I was delighted to eat at the Reichskuchenmeister TWICE this year (with the same waiter!)
+The food is excellent, and the beer is refreshing.
+The menu changes with the seasons.
+I had the most amazing Flammkuchen in July, and a Wildgoulasch with Spätzle was so good that I practically licked the plate in December.
 Don’t miss this wonderful place.

 Eis-Cafe Dolomite